 Visitors experiencing Quilts: Uncovering Women’s Stories will learn about women artists from different backgrounds and time periods.
 Quilts by diverse women artists who are African American, Native American, Latino American and Asian American and who utilize a variety of styles and traditions are represented.
 Many of the beautiful quilts in the exhibition are on loan from other institutions, including the Autry Museum of the American West, the International Quilt Museum and the state historical museums of Alaska, Arizona, Nebraska and Washington State, among others.
 The Quilts gallery will include engaging interactive activities about quilt-making.

-Open from March 7 to Aug.
-9, 2020, Quilts: Uncovering Women’s Stories is included with regular museum admission.
-The Eiteljorg is also partnering with local quilt organizations and hosting Quilts programming events, including:
+Open from March 7, 2020, to Jan.
+3, 2021, Quilts: Uncovering Women’s Stories is included with regular museum admission.
+(The exhibition originally was scheduled to close Aug.
+9, but due to the pandemic it was extended by five months so that more visitors can experience it.)
+The Eiteljorg also has partnered with local quilt organizations and hosting Quilts programming events, including:

 Except for events specifically requiring reservations, the regular Eiteljorg admission fee applies for the above talks and presentations; and museum members enjoy free admission.
 Complete details and updates at www.Eiteljorg.org/Quilts and #EJQuilts

-Quilts: Uncovering Women’s Stories is part of the yearlong theme, Honoring Women, at the Eiteljorg.
+Quilts: Uncovering Women’s Stories is part of the yearlong theme, Honoring Women, at the Eiteljorg in 2020-2021.
 Special exhibitions and programming featured throughout the year mark the centennial of the ratification of the Nineteenth Amendment, which gave some women in the U.S. – but not all – the right to vote in national elections.

-Other Honoring Women exhibitions include Powerful Women: Contemporary Art from the Eiteljorg Collection, opening May 2, 2020, that focuses on the work of contemporary Native artists; and Hard Twist: The Photographs of Barbara Van Cleve, opening Nov.
-7, 2020, that features documentary-style black-and-white photographs of ranch women of the West.
-Several public events are planned at the museum, including guest speakers such as U.S. Poet Laureate Joy Harjo, the first Native American woman to be appointed to that position; she will speak at the Eiteljorg on Sept.
-26. Complete details and updates are at www.Eiteljorg.org/HonoringWomen and #EJHonoringWomen.
+Other Honoring Women exhibitions include Powerful Women: Contemporary Art from the Eiteljorg Collection, opening Sept.
+19, 2020, that focuses on the work of contemporary Native artists; and Hard Twist: The Photographs of Barbara Van Cleve, opening Jan.
+30, 2021, that features documentary-style black-and-white photographs of ranch women of the West.
+Several public events are planned, including a guest speaker, U.S. Poet Laureate Joy Harjo, the first Native American woman to be appointed to that position; she will speak at the Eiteljorg in October 2021.
+Complete details and updates are at www.Eiteljorg.org/HonoringWomen and #EJHonoringWomen.